mercadona/postoffice_django/README.md

     - `target`: Url or pub/sub topic name

     - `type`: http/pubsub

-- `TIMEOUT`: Specific timeout to use on every communication with Postoffice.
+- `TIMEOUT`: Specific timeout to use in every communication with Postoffice.
 If not specified, the default value is 0.5 seconds.

 - `ORIGIN_HOST`: The host from where the topic is created (your host).
 It is necessary in order to `postoffice` know where the topic come from.

-- `TOPICS`: Topics to create to can send messages to `postoffice`
+- `TOPICS`: Topics to be created in order to send messages to `postoffice`

 ## How to setup Postoffice via django commands

-Now we ready to start sending messages to `postoffice`.
-But first, we must generate `topics` and/or `publishers` on postoffice depending the purpose of the project with postoffice.
+Now we are ready to start sending messages to `postoffice`.
+But first, we must generate `topics` and/or `publishers` in postoffice depending on the purpose of the project with postoffice.

-If we need create the topics to can publish, we should execute:
+If we need to create the topics to be able to publish, we should execute:

 ```bash
 $ ./manage.py configure_postoffice_topics
 ```

-and, if we need create the publishers, we should execute:
+and, if we need to create the publishers, we should execute:

 ```bash
 $ ./manage.py configure_postoffice_publishers